- Location: Maryland

 - Salvage certificate with inspection stamp

-- Completed Application for Title with evidence the vehicle is properly insured
+- Completed Application for Certificate of Title (Form VR-005) with evidence the vehicle is properly insured

 - Safety inspection certificate